Get-Winfig/winfig-setup/Readme.md

 > **📘 Complete Documentation**: For comprehensive guides, tutorials, and detailed information about Winfig, please visit our [official documentation website](https://get-winfig.github.io/winfig-docs/).

+> Portions of this setup and approach are adapted from [Chris Titus Tech](https://christitus.com/).

+> Full credit to his work on Windows installation automation.

 ---

 ## 🚀 Requirements